Dictator (2016 film): Soundtrack

 Music composed by S. Thaman.
 Music released on EROS Music Company.
 The music of the film was launched on 20 December 2015 at Amaravati, the new Capital city of Andhra Pradesh.
 This movie was the first to release its audio at Amaravati.
 As this movie is 99th film in Balakrishna's career, the association of 'Balayya Helping Hands' organised a rally from KBR Park, Hyderabad to Audio Launch Venue at Amaravati with 99 cars with the permission of Government of Andhra Pradesh.
 First Audio CD copy was released by Rayapati Sambasiva Rao and presented it to Balakrishna.
-Anjali, Andhra Pradesh's Agriculture Minister Prathipati Pulla Rao, Ravela Kishore Babu, Sonal Chouhan, Korrapati Ranganatha Sai, Anil Sunkara, Ram Achanta, Ramajogayya Sastry, Shyam K. Naidu, Brahma Kadali, Ambika krishna, Sreedhar Seepana, Kona Venkat, Gopi Mohan, Raghu Babu and others were present at this event.
+Anjali, Andhra Pradesh's Agriculture Minister Prathipati Pulla Rao, Ravela Kishore Babu, Sonal Chouhan, Korrapati Ranganatha Sai, Anil Sunkara, Ram Achanta, Ramajogayya Sastry, Chota K. Naidu, Brahma Kadali, Ambika krishna, Sreedhar Seepana, Kona Venkat, Gopi Mohan, Raghu Babu and others were present at this event.

 Reception

 Indiaglitz in its review states that "Dictator is an album that is for the mass and class audiences alike.
 Chura Chura.. stands out and is sure to be on the chartbusters.
 Gana Gana works lyrically."